saaimonsg/spring-boot-webflux/README.md

 ## 🎯 Purpose

-This project is intended as a base for building reactive APIs using Spring WebFlux, focusing on scalability, efficient thread usage, and asynchronous data processing.
+This project is intended as a base for building reactive APIs using Spring WebFlux, focusing efficient thread usage, and asynchronous data processing for learning purposes.

 ## 📦 Architecture